What is CBT?

 CBT is a therapy model that combines many cognitive and behavioural approaches, such as Rational Emotive Behaviour Therapy.(1)

-The cognitive approach examines how your thoughts can affect how you feel, and the behavioural approach looks at the relationship between what you do and what you are thinking.
+The cognitive approach examines how your thoughts can affect your feelings, and the behavioural approach looks at the relationship between what you do and what you are thinking.

 What is a CBT session like?

 I’ve made a quick video to explain what will happen in a CBT session with a therapist.

 There is nothing either good or bad, but thinking makes it so.Hamlet

 These are sage words, meaning that nothing is good or bad; how you feel about a situation depends on your interpretation; the meaning you give to it is essential to work with your cognitions (thoughts).

 Example.
 Sarah and John see a dog in the park.
 For Sarah, this event created fear as a dog chased her when she was a child, and she has been fearful ever since.